Tracktion/tracktion_engine/README.md

 Take a look at the [features document](FEATURES.md) for the full range of features.

+If you are converting a Tracktion Engine v1 or earlier project to v2, read through the [Engine 2.0 Transition document](docs/Engine_2.0_Transition.md) for a list of design and breaking changes (as well as new functionality).

 ##### Supported Platforms
 - macOS
 - Windows